Skip to main content Skip to navigation

 RESEARCH PROFILE

 Social informatics is the study of factors that shape ICT adoption and use.
-A major part of my work in the past 10 years has focused on new computational research tools and methods, of which data science represents the current generation.
-A particular interest has been applying data science in the large-scale study of uses of social media, beginning when I led a multidisciplinary team working with the Guardian/LSE on the Reading the Riots project, analysing tweets sent during the August 2011 riots.
-This work has continued with JISC, ESRC and EU Framework 7 support and in my work as a Turing Fellow, where I co-lead the social data science interest group.
+For the past 15 years my research has focused on AI.
+This work is complemented by applying data science in the large-scale study of uses of social media, beginning when I led a multidisciplinary team working with the Guardian Newspaper on the Reading the Riots project, analysing tweets sent during the August 2011 riots.
+This work continued with funding from JISC, ESRC and EU Framework 7 and in my work as a Turing Fellow, where I co-lead the social data science interest group.

 5live